 For example, suppose you're transporting large or awkwardly shaped items.
 In that case, you'll need a larger container so that your cargo can fit comfortably, as, unfortunately, the boxes can't always fit in perfectly like Tetris.

-Likewise, you'll need a refrigerated container to keep your goods fresh during transit if you're transporting perishable goods.
+Likewise, you'll need a refrigerated container to keep your goods fresh during transit if you're relocating perishable goods.
 If it is a once-off delivery of refrigerated goods, container leasing is a better option than owning the container.

 Dimensions